Lexington Winter Invitational

 I am probably not the best the judge for these kinds of aff but I will evaluate them as objectively as possible

-The aff should defend hypothetical implementation of a topical plan.
-At the very least, the aff has to have some relationship to the topic(it should be easy to do since it's immigration) I want the offense to be articulated well because many times I get confused with the offenses of these affs.
+The aff should defend the hypothetical implementation of a topical plan.
+At the very least, the aff has to have some relationship to the topic.
+I want the offense to be articulated well because many times I get confused with the offenses of these affs.
 I think fairness is absolutely an impact as well as an I/L. I default to debate is a game and it's gonna be hard to convince me otherwise.

 I think the ballot ultimately just decides a win and a loss, but I can be convinced that there are extra significances and values to it.
 That being said, I have seen a lot of k aff with impacts that the ballot clearly can not address.

-Not a big fan of these debates and never was and is good at it.
+Not a big fan of these debates and never have been good at it.

 From Seth Gannon's paradigm:

-On this topic speficially, I dislike effect Ts
+On this topic specifically, I dislike effect Ts

-These debates are boring for me and I will side with the aff if they are anyway close to being T
+These debates are boring to me and I will side with the aff if they are anyway close to being Topical

 Reasonability = yes

 I am a flow judge.
-Any speed is fine in the PF world.
-I have come to realize that PFers powertagged cards to an extreme, which means I will most likely ask for cards at the end of the round.
+Any speed is fine in the PF world, but don't try to spread when you never have spreaded before.
+I have come to realize that PFers power-tagged cards to an extreme, which means I will most likely ask for cards at the end of the round.
 Please provide me with the portion of the card you have read and the entire article.
-That being said, I don't believe every argument needs a card to absolutly support it-smart analystics and logics will earn you speaker points.
+That being said, I don't believe every argument needs a card to absolutely support it-smart analytics and logics will earn you speaker points.
+Also, I abs love for you to try new unique arguments.
+I think public forum is way too restrictive, and if you are daring enough to run arguments from other forms of debate or just unorthodox arguments, I WILL ABSOLUTELY VOTE FOR YOU.
+Argument innovation is ALWAYS welcomed.

 Jakhi Dean Paradigm